1. Register with SASS by completing the Intake Survey and meeting with SASS by appointment.

-At the start of the academic year students meet with SASS staff to discuss accommodations options.
-At this time, students sign an annual release of information allowing SASS to communicate with faculty/staff.
-An electronic accommodation approval will be sent to the faculty and/or staff members the student has listed on his/her/their release form.
-A copy of the accommodation will also be emailed to the student.
-Students can renew their accommodations each semester by completing a "semester request" in accommodate.
+At the start of the academic year students meet with SASS staff to discuss accommodation options.
+An electronic accommodation approval letter will be sent to the faculty for any class the student receives accommodations for.
+A copy of the accommodation letter will also be emailed to the student.
+Students are encouraged to sign the annual release of information (through the Registrar's Office) allowing SASS to communicate with their faculty advisor or CE advisor by listing their names on their release form.
+Students can renew their accommodations each semester by completing a "semester renewal request" in Accommodate.

 Required Testing Information